 To make a schedule change after late registration and before the census date according to the SPC official calendar, students should submit a Schedule Change Form.

 After late registration, adding a class requires instructor approval.
 If a student is requesting to be added to one of your courses and you approve, please email registrar@southplainscollege.edu with your approval.
-This can take the place of signature on the Schedule Change Form that we have required in the past.
+This can replace the signature on the Schedule Change Form we have required.